 - Track Record of Success: Resume reviewers want to see successful completion of projects, job raises, and job promotions.
 These demonstrate that you will find success in whatever you do.

 - Relevant Skills: Resume reviewers want to see that you have the skills to be successful as a consultant.
 These include both hard skills, such as analyzing data and solving problems, and soft skills, such as leading teams and managing direct reports.

-Therefore, when crafting your resume, make sure highlight these four qualities and make it easy for the resume reviewer to identify.
+Therefore, when crafting your resume, make sure to highlight these four qualities and make it easy for the resume reviewer to find.

 In this guide, I’ll walk you through exactly how to craft an exceptional resume to highlight these qualities and stand out among your peers.

-Keep the structure of your resume clean and simple.
+Keep the structure of your consulting resume clean and simple.
 Divide your resume into three sections:

 - Additional Information

 If you are applying as an undergraduate student or have little to no work experience, you will also need a fourth section: